 Heavy periods caused by thyroid disease

-According to a recent study, thyroid disease is the most common and treatable cause of heavy menstrual bleeding.
-Experts say that thyroid function should be evaluated in all cases of heavy menstrual bleeding and doing so “would avoid unnecessary surgeries and exposure to hormones.”
+Thyroid disease is a common and treatable cause of heavy menstrual bleeding.
+Experts say that screening for thyroid disease in every case of heavy menstrual bleeding “would avoid unnecessary surgeries and exposure to hormones.”

 Natural treatments for thyroid disease:

 - Thyroid hormone (T4, T3, or thyroid extract).